painting of a sunset over James River from on the Nickel Bridge in Richmond Virginia

 Artist Statement

-Line-work and colors from the initial painted sketch selectively show through in the completed painting, implying constant movement and spirit.
 My hope is to illustrate the life within each subject and highlight the otherworldly in ordinary moments.

 Christina McLachlan (b.
 1989) is an acrylic painter based in Bellingham, Washington.
 She was born in Finland while her mother was stationed in Moscow as a US Foreign Service Officer during the Soviet Union’s last years.
 Christina spent her childhood between the US and various countries overseas, including Kyrgyzstan and Australia.
 In every new place, nature became a common thread and guide to the world around her.